NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/resursion_books.md

-1. "Grokking Algorithms" by Aditya Bhargava
-Best for: Beginners

-Why it helps: Uses visuals and simple language to teach recursion.
-Covers recursion through divide & conquer examples (like merge sort, quicksort).

-Backtracking: Introduced lightly via problems like subset sum and shortest paths.

 2. "Elements of Programming Interviews" (EPI) by Aziz, Lee, Prakash Best for: Intermediate to Advanced

 Why it helps: Has many recursive/backtracking problems like permutations, combinations, Sudoku, N-Queens, etc.

 Languages: Java, Python, C++ editions available.
+System design and all coding related problems are also there.
+Very useful book.

 3. "Cracking the Coding Interview" by Gayle Laakmann McDowell Best for: Interview preparation